 Focus on whole grains, such as oatmeal, barley, quinoa, brown or wild rice, and whole grain bread or pasta.

 Use smaller amounts of all fats.

-Choose oils (canola or olive) and soft tub margarine instead of butter and shortening.
+Choose oils (olive, avocado, sesame or canola) and soft tub margarine instead of butter and shortening.

-Use reduced fat margarine, cream cheese, sour cream, mayonnaise and salad dressing.
+Use reduced fat margarine, cream cheese, sour cream, mayo and salad dressing.

 Processed Foods and Desserts